random-satyajit/VCAP/README.md

 ## 🎯 Usage Examples

-Let me show you practical examples of how to use Katana in different scenarios.
+Let me show you practical examples of how to use VCAP in different scenarios.
 These examples demonstrate both command-line and configuration-based approaches.

 ### Command Line Execution